 Chronic diseases, cancer, and anemia

 Not all blood transfusions are the same.
-The difference is due to what component of blood a person receives.
-The most common types of blood transfusions are:
+The difference lies in what component of blood a person receives.
+The most common types are:

-- whole blood transfusions, which involves all the different components of blood
+- whole blood transfusions, which contain all the components of blood

 - plasma transfusions